Key aspects of artboards

 Affinity and artboards

-In the Affinity product range, artboards are unique to Affinity Designer (both Mac and Windows).
+In the Affinity product range, artboards are unique to Affinity Designer (Mac, Windows and iPad).

-In Affinity Publisher, you can place a Designer document’s artboard in your document.
+In Affinity Publisher, you can place a Designer document’s artboard in your document–you can even swap to display a different artboard without having to place the original document again.
 The original Designer file, if linked and altered, will update in Publisher automatically.

 If you haven’t tried artboards before, you can create one directly from Designer’s New Document dialog or at any time in session using the Artboard Tool.
 Why not watch the official Serif video for more information.